 Saltbox homes are still popular today, and the style has even been adapted by many new-age architects.
 Whether you're in the market for a historic, traditional-inspired design or a sleek, angular modern space, the saltbox layout can be used for a variety of different home types.

 Though few original saltbox houses still stand, you can still find them dotting the bucolic New England countryside—some as private residences, and some as registered historic sites where the homes have been restored to function as museums.

-There are also contemporary adaptations that appeal to history buffs and modernists alike.
-Since they’re designed like, well, boxes, its sleek, angular lines, brightly-lit windows, and open spaces present nearly limitless possibility when it comes to dressing up the interior—a blank canvas that can become anything you want it to be, with a little historic flair.
+There are also contemporary adaptations of saltbox homes that appeal to history buffs and modernists alike.
+Since they’re designed like boxes, their sleek, angular lines, brightly lit windows, and open spaces present nearly limitless possibilities when it comes to dressing up the interior—a blank canvas that can become anything you want it to be, with a little historic flair.

 The angular style of historic saltbox homes has influenced architecture for generations.
 Today, many new-age homes have similar styles with updated features.
 Modern saltbox-style homes often have sleek, minimalistic exteriors, and can be designed with traditional layouts or new variations on the colonial style.
 The exteriors of new saltbox-style homes also reflect the style of modern times: Many are designed with vertical siding, and feature materials like vinyl, fiber cement, or even corrugated metal to protect the structure from harsh weather.

 Many updated saltbox homes and modern builds also feature today's tongue-and-groove hardwood flooring, which uses thinner boards in an offset pattern that fits almost seamlessly together.
 The floors are polished for a sleek, easy-to-clean surface.
 Polished hardwood floors became popular in the late 19th century, so it's not uncommon to find familiar flooring in newer styles.